PowerMeep/GBA-PK-MMO/README.md

   - Might not be feasible.
   - Doing this safely requires a check on both the current and future positions.
   - What about another zone that allows lerping but still skips rendering?
+- [ ] Instead of sending packets on a timer, only send them when the player's state changes?
+  - I am X1, Y1, and I just started running to the LEFT.
+  - (No packets while running)
+  - I am now at X2, Y1, and I just stopped running.
+  - This may prevent them from being visible to new players while their state isn't changing.
+Perhaps keep a much slower timer, just in case?
 - [x] Separation of players from sprite render addresses (screenspace culling)
   - Rendering seems to be the primary limiting factor on maximum players.
   - Define safe "render" zones and allow players to use them on a FIFO basis